marsango16/Mid-term-Project/README.md

 + Insert the cleaned data into Tableu and start exploring the data by creating tables and graphs to visualise the results
 + Join data if necessary using additional files to enrich my analysis

-To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative dashboard in Tableau.
+To conclude, for this analysis project is to identify future trends in the gaming industry and communicate those insights to stakeholders through an informative and powerful dashboard in Tableau.